AI4S2S/s2spy/README.md

 >>>    2020         (2020-06-03, 2020-11-30]  (2019-12-06, 2020-06-03]
 ```

 `s2spy` works with `xarray` data.
-Now, the user can load their data and easily resample their data to the desired timescales configured in the calendar:
+Now, the user can load the data `input_data` and resample it to the desired timescales configured in the calendar:

 ```py
 calendar = calendar.map_to_data(input_data)